Constraining the light Higgs bosons in the GNMSSM with recent Higgs data: Introduction

 \section{Introduction}

-The discovery of the 125-GeV Higgs boson at the Large Hadron Collider (LHC) \cite{ATLAS:2012ae,Chatrchyan:2012tx} marked a milestone in particle physics because it confirmed the mechanism of electroweak symmetry breaking (EWSB) that the Standard Model (SM) describes.
+The discovery of the 125 GeV Higgs boson at the Large Hadron Collider (LHC) \cite{ATLAS:2012ae,Chatrchyan:2012tx} marked a milestone in particle physics because it confirmed the electroweak symmetry breaking (EWSB) mechanism described by the Standard Model (SM).
 However, the SM leaves several fundamental problems unsolved, such as the neutrino masses, hierarchy problem, and dark matter (DM) problem.
 These unresolved issues have motivated exploration of physics beyond the Standard Model (BSM), where extended Higgs sectors and new symmetries often predict additional scalar states.

-Supersymmetry (SUSY) is a BSM candidate that offers solutions to address the hierarchy problem and enable gauge coupling unification.
-The Minimum Supersymmetric Standard Model (MSSM) \cite{Nilles:1983ge,Haber:1984rc,Gunion:1984yn,Martin:1997ns}, which is the most economical SUSY realization, has been extensively studied.
+Supersymmetry (SUSY) is a well-motivated candidate for BSM, providing solutions to the hierarchy problem and gauge coupling unification.
+The Minimum Supersymmetric Standard Model (MSSM) \cite{Nilles:1983ge,Haber:1984rc,Gunion:1984yn,Martin:1997ns}, as the most economical SUSY realization, has been extensively studied.
 However, it is challenged by DM constraints, the $\mu$ problem, the little hierarchy problem, and other issues.
 As a natural and minimal extension, the Next-to-Minimal Supersymmetric Standard Model (NMSSM) \cite{Miller:2003ay,Ellwanger:2009dp,Maniatis:2009re} introduces a gauge-singlet Higgs superfield.
-Its scalar component acquires a non-zero vacuum expectation value (vev), which generates an effective $\mu$-term.
-Mixing between singlet and doublet superfields produces a new CP-even Higgs ($h_s$) that mixes with MSSM-like states.
-This mixing can suppress the lightest Higgs mass while enabling the next-to-lightest Higgs to match the observed 125-GeV signal \cite{Cao:2012fz,Cao:2018rix,Cao:2016nix,Cao:2016cnv,Heng:2018kyd,Cao:2016uwt,Cao:2014kya}.
-This scenario alleviates fine-tuning and offers rich phenomenology, including Higgs-to-Higgs decays \cite{Ellwanger:2024etv,Ellwanger:2022jtd,Ma:2020mjz,Wang:2016lvj,Cao:2013gba,Curtin:2013fra,Cheng:2024gfs,Zhou:2025xol} or exotic decays that involve neutralinos \cite{Huang:2013ima}.
+Its scalar component acquires a non-zero vacuum expectation value (vev), thereby generating an effective $\mu$-term.
+Mixing between singlet and doublet superfields produces an additional CP-even Higgs ($h_s$) that mixes with MSSM-like states.
+This mixing can suppress the lightest Higgs mass while enabling the next-to-lightest Higgs to match the observed 125 GeV signal \cite{Cao:2012fz,Cao:2018rix,Cao:2016nix,Cao:2016cnv,Heng:2018kyd,Cao:2016uwt,Cao:2014kya}.
+This scenario alleviates fine-tuning and offers rich phenomenology, including Higgs-to-Higgs decays \cite{Ellwanger:2024etv,Ellwanger:2022jtd,Ma:2020mjz,Wang:2016lvj,Cao:2013gba,Curtin:2013fra,Cheng:2024gfs,Zhou:2025xol,Liu:2016ahc,Domingo:2016unq,Curtin:2014pda,King:2014xwa,Liu:2013gea} or exotic decays that involve neutralinos \cite{Huang:2013ima,Huang:2014cla}.